Let Creation Speak

 On the head, notice the grasshopper’s two, big compound eyes.
 Look even closer—there are three more eyes.
 They tell the grasshopper if it’s light or dark.
 Our creative God makes all five grasshopper eyes work together to find food and they also help the bug get away from predators such as birds, frogs and lizards.

 The two antennae are used for touch and smell.
 They also identify what kind of grasshopper you’ve caught.
 If the antennae are long, it’s a long-horned grasshopper, usually called a katydid.
 If the antennae are short, it’s a short-horned grasshopper, usually called a locust or field grasshopper.

 The grasshopper’s sharp jaws called mandibles have saw-like edges for cutting up grass, grain and vegetables.
 Only katydids eat other insects.
 Our Creator, God, even put tiny feelers behind the jaws for tasting.
 Attached to the thorax (chest) are six legs for walking and leaping.
 The two back legs work like a frog’s back legs, catapulting the grasshopper through the air.
 On top of the thorax are two pairs of wings.
 The top pair forms a tough covering over the large, fan-folded, thin pair.
 They help leaping grasshoppers glide.
-Let yours go and watch.
-Does it fly or leap?
-Usually it will leap.

 Field grasshopper legs and wings also make music.
 To sing, they rub tiny leg bumps over their ridged wings, almost like a bow rubs across violin strings.
 One expert has nicknamed them fiddlehoppers.

 The last body part is the abdomen.
 It contains the stomach and air holes for breathing because grasshoppers don’t have lungs.
 Females also produce eggs in this part.